GaryQ-physics/swmfio/README.md

           iff iNode is a valid leaf.
           The array is indexed by iNodeP, and the entries are the corresponding iBlockP if iNode is a valid leaf, and -1 otherwise.

- - find_tree_node(point, cache)
-    * Inputed: a (3,) array with the x,y,z of a point in space, and the cache of a 3d_*
-    * returns the iNode index for the leaf which contains point
-    * Note that point need not be a gridpoint, any floats within the simulation model will do.

  - find_index(filetag, point, cache=None, debug=False)
     * Inputed: a (3,) array with the x,y,z of a point in space, a filetag 3d_* and optionally its cache